How to Detect & Verify Site Security Threats & Risks

 Access points are common targets for intruders and require consistent oversight.
 Most threats begin at a gate, doorway or loading entrance.

-Effective access monitoring includes:
+Effective access control systems and monitoring includes:

 contact sensors for doors and shutters